netreplica/nrx/README.md

 Export capabilities:

 * Exports the graph as a Containerlab topology definition file in YAML format
+* Exports the graph as a Cisco Modeling Labs topology definition file in YAML format
-* Uses NetBox Device Platform to identify Containerlab node settings
+* Uses NetBox Device Platform to identify node settings in the topology definition file
-* Creates mapping between real interface names and interface names used by Containerlab
+* Creates mapping between real interface names and interface names used by the supported lab tools
-* Exports the graph into CYJS format that can be later converted into a Containerlab topology, or used by 3rd party software
+* Exports the graph into CYJS format that can be later converted into a topology definition file, or used by 3rd party software

 # Prerequisites